What's the Centralized Technology Purchasing process?

 What if I have questions about my technology order?
 Who should I contact?

-Contact the Technology Department at x1220.
+Contact Technology Services at x1220.
 We'll be more than happy to help answer all your questions.